Skye Kennedy-Cullen, MSc Counsellor and Psychosexual therapist. MBACP and COSRT.

 Hello and thank you for visiting my page.

 My name is Skye, and I am an integrative counsellor, psychotherapist and psychosexual therapist.
 I have worked in clinical practice as a therapist for over six years and I am also a lecturer in counselling at a London university.

 I am currently working online or over the telephone due to Covid-19.

 Being 'integrative' means I am trained in a number of therapy approaches and that I tailor the way I work to meet your needs and identified goals for therapy.
 I offer a confidential, empathetic and professional space in which we would work together towards your counselling goal.
 I work in a relational way, which means my clients report feeling safe and comfortable to explore things they bring to therapy.

 I have a wide range of experience supporting clients who have come to therapy for varying reasons.
 This work may be short term or more open ended, which we can identify together depending on the areas you would like to work on in counselling.
 I also offer specialised counselling for couples.

 I have specialisms in working with trauma (current and childhood), sexual health and wellbeing, psychosexual therapy (sex therapy), gender identity/gender incongruence, and working with the LGBTQ + community.
 My work with couples covers relational and sexual issues.

 I regularly work with stress, anxiety and depression, as well as workplace specific issues.
 It may be that you are reaching out for support surrounding low mood, self esteem issues, confidence or relationship challenges, which are further areas of work I commonly support clients with.

-If you have any questions about entering counselling or questions about me then please do drop me an email and we can arrange a time to speak.
+If you have any questions then please do drop me an email and we can arrange a time to speak.

 Fees and Format